objectscript/Polymetric-Dashboard/docs/RestApi.md

   - All data sent and recieved from the REST API should be formatted as a JSON string.

 - **Times**
-  - All time stamps sent and recieved from the REST API should be in non-localized UTC format
+  - All timestamps sent and recieved from the REST API should be in non-localized UTC format
     - YYYY-MM-DD HH:mm:ss
     - ex: 2016-05-11 09:54:23, or 2016-09-21 15:34:01